r-dbi/dblog/README.md

 The log is runnable R code\!
 Run it in a fresh session to repeat the operations, step by step or in an otherwise controlled fashion.

-DBIlog is smart about DBI objects created or returned, and will assign a new variable name to each new object.
+dblog is smart about DBI objects created or returned, and will assign a new variable name to each new object.
 Cleared results or closed connections are not removed automatically.